Mixed fortunes for NUFC's international stars with five goals, an assist, an injury and an unexplained absence

 Schar was forced to withdraw from the Switzerland squad ahead of Saturday night’s match against England due to a groin issue.
 He will now be assessed back on Tyneside ahead of next Sunday’s match at Tottenham Hotspur (4:30pm kick-off).

-Krafth was mysteriously absent for Sweden’s crucial World Cup qualifier against Czech Republic on Thursday.
+Krafth was absent for Sweden’s crucial World Cup qualifier against Czech Republic on Thursday due to suspension.
 The right-back is a regular for his country but wasn't named in the matchday squad for the 1-0 win in Stockholm.

-Elsewhere, Dubravka didn’t feature in the Slovakia squad that were beaten 2-0 in Norway on Friday but he is expected to be involved in the friendly match in Finland this coming Tuesday, according to the club website.
+Elsewhere, Dubravka didn’t feature in the Slovakia squad that were beaten 2-0 in Norway on Friday due to illness and subsequently withdrew from the squad.
+He is expected to train and will be assessed back on Tyneside though it remains unclear whether he will be involved at Spurs.

 All of Newcastle’s international players are expected back on Tyneside in time for the club’s return to Premier League action next weekend – though they now have a couple of potential injury doubts.